Honpg/Deep-Learing/README.md

 ## Contributing

-We welcome contributions to improve this project.
+We welcome contributions to this project!
 Please fork the repository and create a pull request with your changes.
-For major changes, please open an issue to discuss what you would like to change.
+For major changes, please open an issue to discuss what you would like to change:

+**1.Fork the repository.**
+**2.Create a new branch for your feature or bug fix.**
+**3.Make your changes and commit them with clear messages.**
+**4.Push your changes to your forked repository.**
+**5.Submit a pull request with a description of your changes.**

 ## Acknowledgments
 Special thanks to all contributors and the open-source community for their valuable resources and tools.